Ray Tarantino

-Ray Tarantino (born 3 February 1976, Milan, Italy) is a technology entrepreneur, photographer and songwriter of Italian descent.
+Aurelio "Ray" Tarantino (born 3 February 1976) is an Italian technology entrepreneur, author, photographer, and former touring songwriter.

 Reviewers compare Tarantino's lyrical style to Bob Dylan and his musical integrity to Bruce Springsteen.

 Early life

-Aurelio ‘Ray’ Tarantino was born in the northern Italian city of Milan.
+Aurelio Tarantino was born in the northern Italian city of Milan.
 He moved to England at the age of 12 to study English at Milton Abbey School in Dorset, where a roommate introduced him to "Tangled Up in Blue" by Bob Dylan.

 Tarantino was so moved by what he heard that he bought a guitar and began writing songs.

 Career

 As an adult, Ray Tarantino survived a near-fatal car crash, which he cites as his reason for abandoning the corporate life for the life of a professional musician.

 Tarantino co-produced his debut album, "Recusant" with Tony Bowers, co-founder and former bass player of platinum-selling band, Simply Red.
 "Recusant" was released by Edel AG and the European label, Ponderosa, which has also released solo-albums by former Police drummer Stewart Copeland.
 A few months after the album's release, Tarantino was propelled to No. 1 unsigned artist from the UK on MySpace topping the charts alongside Amy Winehouse and Gomez.

 As a result, Ivo Grasso signed him to a recording contract with Massive Arts and a publishing deal with Sony/ATV Music Publishing.

 He then began solid years of touring across Europe and the US, earning him the media moniker, "Travelling Troubadour."

 Working in collaboration, songwriter Giulio Casale wrote the lyrics and Tarantino composed the music for the song, "Senza Pelle," which was recorded by Italian folk singer Patrizia Laquidara.

 Delmar Brown, piano player and composer for many musicians, including Sting, Jaco Pastorius and Miles Davis, recorded Tarantino's song, "My Heart Your Heart," on Brown's album, "Inner Spirit."

 Tarantino also produced Luca Gemma’s third solo album, “Folkadelic.”